Fiction – Kindle edition; ManyBooks.net; 191 pages; 1908.

 I don’t think it helped that all the characters come across as frightful snobs (yes, I know that’s the point).
 Every time Cecil appeared on the page I just wanted to smack him (I’m not a violent person, honestly), and even Lucy, whom we’re supposed to cheer on, annoyed me because she failed to recognise that she was lucky to have the choice to either marry or travel — most women of that time would have had to succumb to the traditional route.

-My views, however, are by the by: this book has been made into countless films, including an award-winning one by Merchant Ivory in 1985 which I’ve not seen, and constantly makes the cut in all those “1001 books you must read before you die” type lists.
+My views, however, are by the by — this book has been made into countless films, including an award-winning one by Merchant Ivory in 1985 which I’ve not seen.
 I suspect there are loads of you out there that absolutely love it, but for me, it was a lukewarm read…